robertochello/uclv-seed-robotics-ros/uclv-seed-robotics-ros/README.md

 <!-- omit in toc -->
-# UCLV Seed Robotic ROS
+# UCLV Seed Robotics ROS

 This project contains two nodes: a node to control the RH8D robotic hand from Seed Robotics and another node to obtain information from the FTS3 touch sensors, also from Seed Robotics.